MahmoudAshours/2022-Plan/README.md

 the technical editing of the manuscript.
 Finally, thanks to my daughters, Stacy and Stephanie, and my cat Duffy for keeping me on my toes.

+## Researches
+Research is "creative and systematic work undertaken to increase the stock of knowledge".
+It involves the collection, organization and analysis of information to increase understanding of a topic or issue.
+A research project may be an expansion on past work in the field.